jcroona/mockito/report.md

     6.
     7. ConstructorInstantiator::evaluateConstructor(): Check if a new found constructor is better than any of tge previously found cionstructors.
     8. InvocationsPrinter::printInvocations(): Prints the methods that have been used on this mock object.
     9. ReturnsSmartNulls::answer(): Returns an object that gives a more useful error message than NPE in the event that the result of a method is null.
+The method is documented in detail w.r.t. the branches in the code in the [class itself.](https://github.com/jcroona/mockito/blob/801891127fc84dd74290f1e6ac989be13ff6267d/src/main/java/org/mockito/internal/stubbing/defaultanswers/ReturnsSmartNulls.java)
     10. ValuePrinter::printMap(): Returns a string representation of a map in a human readable form to be printed.
+The interesting branching of the code in this method is based on the iterator parameter.
+In case the iterator contains one element, the return string will consist of the start and end string parameters, as well as the element.
+In case the iterator contains more than one element, the string's items will also be separated by the separator string parameter.
+Additionally, the code will branch in case any of the first three parameters are null, in which case they will be set to standard strings.